warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 Copy `libre_anyka_app` and `ptz_daemon_dyn` to `/usr/bin`.

-Finally the [busyusr.sqsh4] partition is now ready to use.
+Finally the [busyusr.sqsh4] partition is now ready to install.
 After this cleaning, the size is less than half of the original 4.5MiB meaning there is a lot more space to add things later.

+**TLDR**
+- make sure your camera is compatible (Realtek 8188 wifi, and gc1034, gc1054, gc1084, h62 or h63 sensor)
+- copy [`busyusr.sqsh4`](http://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/newroot) to SD card
+- install it with `updater local B=/mnt/busyusr.sqsh4`
+- reboot

 ### Setup without SD
 After the root and usr partitions are modified with the desired apps, the following steps are needed to get it working:

 copy the webpage www folder to `/etc/jffs2/www` for httpd to serve from flash

-The latest `gergehack.sh` is already capable of running fully local files, so update if needed.
+The latest `gergehack.sh` is already capable of running fully local files, so update if needed and check sensor module settings.

 This gives the following functions without SD card running on the camera:
 - webUI on port 80